NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 Note that this does not limit you to 1-dimensional systems since you could distribute the compartment along two or more index sets and impose connections along each of them to simulate multiple dimensions.

+Sources and targets of fluxes can also be more specifically restricted along a 1D grid, such as identifying one end of the grid or a specific position in it, but we will not go into detail about that here.

 ## Units

 Every value in the model (parameter, state variable, constant, ..) must have a unit.
 All model equations are subject to unit checks so that the unit of any expression is guaranteed to be correct if the unit of each part of the expression is correct.
-This will be documented separately.
+[Units are documented separately](units.html).